pre-commit/pre-commit-hooks/README.md

 #### `fix-encoding-pragma`
 Add `# -*- coding: utf-8 -*-` to the top of python files.
   - To remove the coding pragma pass `--remove` (useful in a python3-only codebase)

-The following arguments are available:
-- `--ignore-case` - fold lower case to upper case characters.
-- `--unique` - ensure each line is unique.

 #### `forbid-new-submodules`
 Prevent addition of new git submodules.